Off-Shell Strings II: Black Hole Entropy: The Zero Mode of a Compact Worldsheet

 \textbf{Genus-1 Effective Action.} If we instead consider the torus, we do not differentiate by $\log \eps$, so our result depends on the Weyl frame when the background is off-shell.
 This ambiguity would need to be absorbed into an $O(g^2)$ field redefinition of the target space fields using the \emph{tree-level} equations of motion.
 For a classically on-shell background, and for order unity $\tau$, the genus-1 correction takes the very simple form of a volume integral: \be K_1(\tau) \:\sim\: \apr\!\!\int \mathrm{d}^{26} Y \sqrt{G}. \ee However, to obtain $Z_1$ we also need to integrate over the modular parameter $\tau$ (divided by Vol(CKG) = Re$(\tau)$).
 If we allow large $\tau$ in this integral, our perturbation theory in $\eta$ breaks down.
 In this regime the torus needs to be treated as an extended worldline and so the effective action $I_1^\text{eff}$ is no longer approximately local.
 In the case of bosonic strings $I_1^\text{eff}$ is also IR divergent due to the tachyon.

-On the other hand, in superstring theory, a target space nonrenormalization theorem implies that $A_{\text{g},n} = 0$ for $\text{g} \ge 1$, $n \le 3$ when expanding around flat space, so in this case there is no genus-1 correction to the target space Einstein-Hilbert term.
+On the other hand, in superstring theory, a target space nonrenormalization theorem \cite{Martinec:1986wa} (cf.~subsection 12.6 in \cite{Polchinski:1998rr}) implies that $A_{\text{g},n} = 0$ for massless vertex operators at $\text{g} \ge 1$, $n \le 3$ when expanding around flat space, so in this case there is no genus-1 correction to the target space Einstein-Hilbert term.